eaguilera23/miSalleScrapper/README.md

 miSalle was a product for the students of the Universidad De La Salle Bajío, but the server was blocked due to conflict of interests by the institution administration.
+You can read more about this at `public/index.html`.

 In this repository you will find the server side of the product, which gets the students information from the university system, and returns it as a 'json' for its manipulation.